slatedocs/slate/source/includes/inkling_guide/_31-cart-pole.html.md

 end
 ```

-The schema `GameState` names four records — position, velocity, angle, and rotation — and assigns a type to them.
+The schema `GameState` names four records — `position`, `velocity`, `angle`, and `rotation` — and assigns a type to them.
 This information is input from the simulation.

 ```inkling
 schema Action